shawarden/NeSI_2FastqToCall/README.md

 ## 2016-08-09

+### Changed
+- SortSam runtime reduced from 3 hours to 1 hour as highest seen runtime is 45 minutes.

 ### Fixed
 - Alignment array not collecting read-group header info for file-name pickup: cat block/readgroup.file in job script.